David Rosenberg (poet): Reception

 Rosenberg's translations have often been identified as controversial, but are rooted in his own Jewish cultural heritage.
 He has focused on themes and topics such as authorhood and eroticism.
 He told Contemporary Authors Online: "a lifelong focus on the intersection of autobiographical writing and lost writers.
 Beyond psychoanalysis, I've searched for the origin of the primary lost writer in myself by returning to those at the origin of Western history."

-The Literary Bible
+A Literary Bible

 In his New York Times book review, Frank Kermode discussed how Rosenberg worked to be both modern in his translation, and faithful to the original Hebrew.
 Further, he notes in his review that Harold Bloom, who co-wrote The Book of J with Rosenberg, identified J as Bathsheba.
 Rosenberg doesn't agree with this.
 Adam Kirsch said in The New Republic that Rosenberg is "replacing the doubtful miracle of divine inspiration with the genuine miracle of poetic inspiration".